-"Imagine if trees gave off WiFi signals.
-We'd be planting so many trees, we'd probably save the planet.
-Too bad they only produce the oxygen we breathe."
-Despite the inherited vital service of producing oxygen, there are several other ecological services provided by urban trees that need to be highlighted and taken care of:
+There’s a popular quote that poses an intriguing thought: “Imagine if trees gave off WiFi signals.
+We’d be planting so many trees, we’d probably save the planet.
+Too bad they only produce the oxygen we breathe.”
+While trees indeed serve as the lungs of our planet, their ecological contributions extend far beyond oxygen production.
+Urban trees, equipped with soil moisture sensors, offer multiple ecosystem services:

 Founded in 2017, ConnectedGreen provides a smart system for remote monitoring of green projects.
 Making the world greener with smart technology.
 ConnectedGreen has deployed more than 1,200 sensors in the Netherlands and Belgium.

 Sensoterra is a pioneering leader in the field of wireless soil moisture sensors, offering cutting-edge IoT soil moisture sensor solutions for smart agriculture.
 Our state-of-the-art Sensoterra soil moisture sensors are at the forefront of agriculture IoT, providing unparalleled soil moisture monitoring capabilities.